Evaluating Recreation Services, 4th ed. - Print

-To organize and manage recreation services (i.e., all elements related to the various specialties in the field such as parks, tourism, sports, arts, therapeutic recreation, camping, event management), information is needed about people's preferences, needs, and behaviors and the programs, administrative structures, and resources that comprise the organizations.
+To organize and manage recreation services (i.e., all elements related to the various specialties in the field such as parks, tourism, sports, arts, therapeutic recreation, camping, event management), these professionals need information about people's preferences, needs, and behaviors and the programs, administrative structures, and resources that make up the organizations.

-To build a body of knowledge and to document the value of recreation, systematic processes are necessary.
+To build a body of knowledge and to document the value of recreation, they need systematic processes.
 Evaluation and research can provide information that will enable "enlightened decisions."

-Evaluating Recreation Services: Making Enlightened Decisions, Fourth Edition, is about systematic evaluation and research that focuses specifically on identifying explicit evaluation criteria or research questions, collecting evidence or data, and making judgments about the value or the worth of something applied to service improvement or knowledge development.
+Evaluating Recreation Services: Making Enlightened Decisions (4th ed.) is about systematic evaluation and research that focuses specifically on identifying explicit evaluation criteria or research questions, collecting evidence or data, and making judgments about the value or the worth of something applied to service improvement or knowledge development.

-This book aims to provide a basic overview and working knowledge of procedures.
+This book provides a basic overview and working knowledge of procedures.